<em>: The Emphasis element

-<em> element (or HTML Emphasis Element) marks text that has stress emphasis.
+<em> HTML element marks text that has stress emphasis.
 The

 <em> element can be nested, with each level of nesting indicating a greater degree of emphasis.